blaiseishimwe/HolyGrail/public/readMe.txt

       #docker image for Redis
       #This image expose includes Expose 6379 (the redis port)
       #so standard container linking will make it
-       automativally available to the linked containers
+       automatically available to the linked containers
 $ docker run -p 6379:6379 --name some-redis -d redis

 8. npm i redis
+9. refactor the routes